Non-Abelian anyon statistics through AC conductance of a Majorana interferometer: II. Imaginary time approach to the linear AC conductance

 We are now ready to perform the analytic continuation of ${\cal G}(i\Omega)$ in Eq.~(M8) to real frequency $\omega$.
 By expanding to lowest order in $\omega$, Eq.~(\ref{appe.3.11}) thereby gives the AC conductance in the large-$\Gamma$ limit (with $(-1)^{n_v}\to 1$) as \beq G_*(\omega) =\frac{e^2}{2\pi} + i (L_{\rm kin}^\Gamma - C_{\rm eff}^\Gamma) \omega + {\cal O}(\omega^2) , \eneq with the kinetic inductance $L_{\rm kin}^\Gamma$ in Eq.~(\ref{appe.3.9}) and the effective capacitance \beq C_{\rm eff}^\Gamma = \frac{e^2 \beta^3 D_0^2 Y^2}{ \pi^3 {\cal Z} } \int_{-\infty}^\infty d z \, z^2 e^{-\frac{2 v \beta}{ \pi L} \left[z + \frac{\pi + \alpha -2 \pi S_z s_\sigma }{2}\right]^2 - {\cal W} \left(z\right) } . \eneq Using this expression, we arrive at Eq.~(M10).

 An important observation that arises from comparing the expressions for $G(\omega)$ for small vs large $\Gamma$ is that $G(\omega=0)=\frac{e^2}{2\pi}$ is identical in both regimes.
-In Sec.
-II, we provide a general argument implying that a finite $\Gamma$ never changes the DC conductance.
+In Sec.~III, we provide a general argument implying that a finite $\Gamma$ never changes $G(0)$.
 Therefore, the EVT rate $\Gamma$ can only change frequency-dependent contributions to the conductance in our setup, regardless of the value of $\Gamma$.